neilalexander/vyatta-cjdns/README.md

 At present VyOS 1.1.x are based on Debian Squeeze.
 To match the glibc version it is best to also use Debian Squeeze to target it.
 Future versions of VyOS (1.2.x) will be based on Debian Jessie.

 Generally it is easiest to target the VyOS architecture you are using (`i386`, `amd64`) by using the same architecture in your build environment.
-However, you may be able to target `i386` from an `amd64` system by specifying `CFLAGS="-m32"` to `make native`.
+However, you may be able to target `i386` from an `amd64` system by specifying some `CFLAGS` and `PKGARCH="i386"` to `make native`, but that process is not documented here.

 On Debian Squeeze, start by installing the toolchain and dependencies:
 ```